RichardWallier/Ecole42-Basecamp/README.md

-##Ecole42
-My list of exercicies from Basecamp02 - 42RIO in JAN & FEB 2022.

-Not all of it is already finished, but all with pdf's

 # 42rio basecamp

 This is the repo to store what I've done during the basecamp in Jan & Feb 2022.
-My second try on ecole42, this time in 42rio.
+Not all of it is already finished, but all with pdf's

 # List of finished projects